MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-client-tools-sql.md

 If you have the developer edition and plan to work locally on Python script you plan to move to SQL Server, you can skip ahead to [Install an IDE](#install-ide) and point the tool to local Python libraries used by SQL Server.

 > [!Tip]
-> For a demonstration and video walkthrough, see [Run R and Python Remotely in SQL Server from Jupyter Notebooks or any IDE](https://blogs.msdn.microsoft.com/mlserver/2018/07/10/run-r-and-python-remotely-in-sql-server-from-jupyter-notebooks-or-any-ide/) and [this YouTube video](https://youtu.be/D5erljpJDjE).
+> For a demonstration and video walkthrough, see [Run R and Python Remotely in SQL Server from Jupyter Notebooks or any IDE](https://blogs.msdn.microsoft.com/mlserver/2018/07/10/run-r-and-python-remotely-in-sql-server-from-jupyter-notebooks-or-any-ide/) or this [YouTube video](https://youtu.be/D5erljpJDjE).

 ## 1 - Install Python packages